Nancy McCoy Wozniak

 - the design and development of synchronous and asynchronous online and blended learning environments that produce student-centered communities of interest that continue after the completion of the course,

-- course design using social media and other cloud technologies (technologies that students use on a daily basis and will use in the professional workforce) to enhance interaction and learning in the traditional hybrid, and online classrooms,
+- course design using social media and other cloud technologies that students use daily and will use in the professional workforce to enhance interactive learning and self-determined learning behaviors,

-- development of online and blended learning courses and programs with the use of peer review strategies with guidelines from Quality Matters practices and The Online Learning Consortium (Sloan C) Quality Scorecard (Open SUNY Version),
+- development of online and blended learning courses and programs with the use of peer review strategies with guidelines from Quality Matters practices,

 - the use of multimodal media for reflective learning practices,